National Hotel (Fremantle): New (extant) building

 The hotel was subsequently acquired by Michael and Daniel Mulcahy who came to Western Australia to prospect for gold and enjoyed great success, going on to become prominent hotel proprietors and pastoralists.
 In 1902 they enlisted the architect Louis Pearce to prepare plans to rebuild a more modern and commodious hotel, worthy of its position in the centre of Fremantle.

 The original two storey hotel was to be replaced with a new hotel of five storeys including a basement.
 The hotel was to be constructed of stone and brick with stone forming the foundations and the lower portions of the walls with the brick above.
 The plans included a right-of-way from Market Street, and balconies totalling 450 ft in length and about 9 ft in width.
 The wall height was 45 ft, extending to 70 ft from the ground to the top of the dome, the flag pole being a further 21 ft high.
 Internally, there was to be a total of between 50 and 60 rooms with provisions of 13 ft ceilings on the ground floor to 12 ft ceilings on the other floors as well as spacious stairways and corridors.
 The basement contained a large kitchen, three cellars two wine store rooms, a scullery, storeroom and servants' dining room.

-The West Australian in 1902 stated that "The architect has, throughout, apparently, striven to produce something which will reflect the highest credit upon his profession, and when the building is completed, it should form a valuable addition to the architecture of Fremantle."
-The National Hotel was anticipated to cost between 7,000 and 8,000 pounds.